HKDevcz/ClaudePHP/README.md

 ### Other PHP versions:

-You can specify any PHP version available as an official PHP CLI Alpine image:
+You can specify any PHP version available as an official PHP FPM Alpine image:

 ```bash
 # PHP 8.3 with Node 22